 - defaulted on a court-ordered support order, such as alimony or child support

 - receive government financial assistance for reasons other than a disability

-- were convicted of a violent criminal offence, any offence against a relative or any sexual offence—depending on circumstances such as the nature of the offence, how long ago it occurred and whether a pardon was issued
+- were convicted of a violent criminal offence, any offence against a relative or any sexual offence—depending on circumstances such as the nature of the offence, how long ago it occurred and whether a record suspension (pardon) was issued

 - defaulted on an immigration loan—late or missed payments